NodeRedis/node-redis-parser/README.md

 ## Contribute

 The parser is highly optimized but there may still be further optimizations possible.
+Especially the new aggregated data types from RESP3 should have some optimization potential left.

     npm install
     npm test